The Locker Key

 “No. No. It’s fine.
 But I will bring the desktop in.
 Could use some more RAM.
 I’ll do that as soon as I get back.”

 “Cool.”
-Andy walks back to his office, unlocks a credenza and slides the case in.
+Andy walked back to his office, unlocked a credenza and slid the case in.
 “Okay, Jake.
 Nobody’ll come near it, I promise.”

 “I love my MacBook, Andy.”